Murarisha: Geography

-It is a junction of four roads and thus joining of this four side roads it has been called Chowmatha.
-Chowmatha is stood on a proper market of this great junction.

 Area overview

 The area shown in the map is a part of the Ichhamati-Raimangal Plain, located in the lower Ganges Delta.
 It contains soil of mature black or brownish loam to recent alluvium.
-Numerous rivers, creeks and khals criss-cross the area.
+Numerous rivers, creeks, and khals criss-cross the area.
 The tip of the Sundarbans National Park is visible in the lower part of the map (shown in green but not marked).
 The larger full screen map shows the full forest area.
 A large section of the area is a part of the Sundarbans settlements.
 The densely populated area is an overwhelmingly rural area.
 Only 12.96% of the population lives in the urban areas and 87.04% of the population lives in the rural areas.

-Note: The map alongside presents some of the notable locations in the subdivision.
-All places marked in the map are linked in the larger full screen map.

 Weather

 The weather of Murarisha is similar to other places in West Bengal, with a tropical climate, specifically a tropical wet and dry climate(Aw) under the Köppen climate classification, with seven months of dryness and peak of rains in July.
 The cooler season from December to February is followed by the summer season from March to June.
 The period from June to about the end of September constitutes the south-west monsoon season, and October and November form the post-monsoon season.
 Between June and September, the south west monsoon rains lash the village.
 Pre-monsoon showers are received in May.
 Occasionally, north-east monsoon showers occur in October and November.

-The maximum annual rainfall ever recorded was 1500 mm for every year.
+The maximum annual rainfall ever recorded was 1500 mm.
 The highest rainfall recorded in a single day was 850 mm.
 The average total annual rainfall is 1500 mm.
 The average annual temperature is 32 °C, and the average maximum temperature is 35 °C, while the average minimum temperature is 28 °C. In the summer the temperature is up to 35 °C, but in winter it drops to approximately 10 °C. Annual rainfall is about 1500 mm.